-For the right joining in marriage is the work of the Lord only, and not the priests' or magistrates'; for it is God's ordinance and not man's; and therefore Friends cannot consent that they should join them together: for we marry none; it is the Lord's work, and we are but witnesses.
+"For the right joining in marriage is the work of the Lord only, and not the priests' or magistrates'; for it is God's ordinance and not man's; and therefore Friends cannot consent that they should join them together: for we marry none; it is the Lord's work, and we are but witnesses."

-George Fox, 1669 (Qf&p 16.01)
+George Fox, 1669 Qf&p 16.01

 In 1753 Quakers were given the right to conduct marriages in England and Wales.
-We welcome and cherish this privilege (Paul Parker, Recording Clerk for Quakers in Britain, June 2011).
+We welcome and cherish this privilege.

-This privilege, to conduct marriages according to Quaker usage, was granted because early Friends realised the importance of recording marriages which had taken place in a meeting for worship and also their responsibility for reporting such marriages to the authorities.
-They instituted three principles which underpin Quaker marriage procedures to this day:
+This privilege, to conduct marriages according to Quaker usage, was granted because early Friends realised the importance of recording marriages that had taken place in a meeting for worship and also their responsibility for reporting such marriages to the authorities.
+They instituted three principles that underpin Quaker marriage procedures to this day:

-- 1. adequate preliminaries
+- adequate preliminaries

-- 2. an open and public ceremony including declarations and the signing of a certificate
+- an open and public ceremony including declarations and the signing of a certificate

-- 3. an efficient method of registration
+- an efficient method of registration.

-It is these three principles which are seen as essential as far as statute law in England and Wales is concerned and they should be kept constantly in mind.
+It is these three principles that are seen as essential as far as statute law in England and Wales is concerned and they should be kept constantly in mind.
 They are also the three principles that Friends in Britain are following in relation to the evolving progress towards equal marriage procedures for same-sex and opposite-sex couples, as set out in the 2009 Yearly Meeting Gathering Minute.